 - Promoting sustainable use and enjoyment of the Bay

 The aims will be achieved by working closely with local partners and the community.
-So far:

-Volunteers have taken part in a weekend to survey heritage features and viewpoints in Kirkcudbright Bay.
+Volunteers took part in a weekend in October 2019 to survey heritage features and viewpoints in Kirkcudbright Bay.
 Training was led by experts from the SCAPE Trust (Scottish Coastal Archaeology and the Problem of Coastal Erosion).
 The weekend included a guided walk and talk along the shore between Senwick Churchyard and the Dhoon beach to look at the history of the area and places of archaeological interest from caves to shipwrecks and headstones to fish traps; recording the remains of the Fauna, a vessel on the banks of the River Dee near Gibbhill Point; and a visit to the wreck of the Monreith and participation in a rapid archaeological survey (drawing, photography, description and drone).

 This work was especially important as Kirkcudbright Bay has several high priority features, which require monitoring before they are lost to erosion.
 Volunteers have been responsible for ‘Preservation by Record’ before features are lost.